Knot concordance in homology cobordisms: Infinite generation

-\begin{proof} We begin with the surgery diagram for $M_j$ shown in Figure \ref{fig:Lj}, with the two components of $L_j$ labeled $1$ and $2j+2$.
-Perform $j$ positive blowups to undo the clasps between the two components as in Figure \ref{fig:Lj-blowup}, which increases the framings of $L_j^1$ and $L_j^2$ to $j+1$ and $3j+2$ respectively.
-Next, slide $L_j^2$ over $L_j^1$ to obtain the diagram shown in Figure \ref{fig:Lj-blowup-slide}, with framing $2j+1$ on the resulting curve.
-Perform a sequence of handle-slides of the blowup curves, with each curve (other than the rightmost) sliding over the one to its right and acquiring framing $2$, to obtain the diagram in Figure \ref{fig:slide-blowup-curves}; note that $L_j^1$ remains as a meridian of the one remaining $1$-framed component.

-Next, we perform a sequence of $2j$ negative blowups to untwist $L_j^2$, starting at the left side of the diagram, using the inductive procedure shown in Figure \ref{fig:untwist-and-blowup}.
-For the base case, we start with $k=2j+1$ and ignore the two leftmost curves in Figure \ref{subfig:untwist-and-blowup1}.
-In both the base case and the induction step, blowing up twice produces Figure \ref{subfig:untwist-and-blowup3}; the two blowup curves are colored red and blue.
-The green, blue, and black curves on the right side of Figure \ref{subfig:untwist-and-blowup3} can be identified with those on the left of Figure \ref{subfig:untwist-and-blowup1}, with $k$ replaced by $k-2$, and we may repeat.
-(In the final iteration, the middle green curve in Figure \ref{subfig:untwist-and-blowup1} starts with framing $1$ rather than $2$, and links the $(j+1)$--framed curve $L_j^1$.)
-After these $2j$ blowups, the framing on $L_j^2$ becomes $1$, so we may blow it down and obtain the diagram shown in Figure \ref{fig:after-untwisting}.

-As shown in Figure \ref{fig:slide-blue-curves}, we next perform an inductive sequence of handleslides and cancellations.
-Specifically, starting with Figure \ref{subfig:slide-blue-curves1} with $i=1$, a pair of handleslides makes the leftmost blue curve becomes isotopic to the meridian of the next blue curve over, as in Figure \ref{subfig:slide-blue-curves4}.
-The leftmost red and green curves can be cancelled as in Figure \ref{subfig:slide-blue-curves5}, which can be identified with Figure \ref{subfig:slide-blue-curves1} with $i$ replaced with $i+1$.
-After iterating this procedure $j-1$ times, we obtain the diagram in Figure \ref{subfig:plumbing1}, with $j$ blue curves (all with framing $-2$) forming a chain.
-One more negative blowup produces the diagram in Figure \ref{subfig:plumbing2}, which represents a plumbing of disk bundles over spheres.
-(Note that this plumbing has indefinite intersection form.)
-By a sequence of slam dunks, we obtain the rational Dehn surgery diagram in Figure \ref{subfig:seifert1}, which represents the Seifert manifold By applying a Rolfsen twist to each of the colored components of the diagram, we see that $M_j$ can also be described as (Figure \ref{subfig:seifert2}), as required. \end{proof}
+\begin{proof} We begin with the surgery diagram for $M_j$ shown in Figure \ref{fig:Lj-surgery}, with the two components of $L_j$ given framings $1$ and $2j+2$.
+Sliding $L_j^1$ over $L_j^2$ produces the diagram in Figure \ref{fig:Lj-slide}, which is then isotopic to Figure \ref{fig:Lj-slide-isotopy}.
+A series of $j+1$ blowups then produces Figure \ref{fig:Lj-blowup}, which is isotopic to Figure \ref{fig:Lj-blowup-isotopy}.
+Two more blowups produce Figure \ref{fig:plumbing}, which can be recognized as a plumbing of $2$-spheres.
+(Since $j>0$, this plumbing is indefinite.)
+By a sequence of slam dunks, we obtain the rational Dehn surgery diagram in Figure \ref{subfig:seifert1}, which represents the Seifert manifold By applying a Rolfsen twist (see, e.g., \cite[Section 5.3]{GompfStipsicz}) to each of the outer components of the diagram, we see that $M_j$ can also be described as (Figure \ref{subfig:seifert2}), as required. \end{proof}

 \begin{lemma} The $d$-invariant of $M_j$ in the self-conjugate Spin$^c$ structure $\spincs_0$ is given by

 \end{lemma}

 \begin{proof} Let $\Gamma_j$ be the labeled graph in Figure \ref{fig:plumbing-graph}.
 This graph has $2j+5$ vertices, which we label $v_1, \dots, v_{2j+5}$.
 The labels of the vertices are given by $m(v_1) = j+2$, $m(v_5) = j+1$, and $m(v_i) = 2$ for all other $i$.
 Let $X_j$ denote the plumbing of $2$-spheres specified by $\Gamma_j$.
 Using the rational surgery picture in Figure \ref{subfig:seifert2} together with the continued fraction expansions $\frac{2j+1}{j+1} = [2,j+1]$, $\frac{2j+3}{j+2} = [2,j+2]$, and $\frac{2j+1}{2j} = [\underbrace{2, \dots, 2}_{2j}]$, we see that $\partial X_j = M_j$.
 Let $A_j$ be the symmetric matrix associated to $\Gamma_j$, which presents the intersection form of $X_j$.
 By \cite[Theorem 5.2]{NeumannRaymond}, since